chenjuneking/quill-image-drop-and-paste/README.md

   modules: {
     imageDropAndPaste: {
       // add an custom image handler
-      handler: imageHandler
+      handler: imageHandler,
-    }
+    },
-  }
+  },
 })

 /**
  * Do something to our dropped or pasted image
  * @param.imageDataUrl {string} - image's dataURL
  * @param.type {string} - image's mime type
  * @param.imageData {ImageData} - provided more functions to handle the image
  *   - imageData.toBlob() {function} - convert image to a BLOB Object
  *   - imageData.toFile(filename?: string) {function} - convert image to a File Object. filename is optional, it will generate a random name if the original image didn't have a name.
  *   - imageData.minify(options) {function)- minify the image, return a promise
  *      - options.maxWidth {number} - specify the max width of the image, default is 800
  *      - options.maxHeight {number} - specify the max height of the image, default is 800
  *      - options.quality {number} - specify the quality of the image, default is 0.8
  */
 function imageHandler(imageDataUrl, type, imageData) {
   const blob = imageData.toBlob()
   const file = imageData.toFile()